florentinl/giga/README.md

 giga
 ```

-It will create a new file called NewFile.
+It will create a new file called NewFile, duh.

 ## Mode